fuglaro/remoteVCC/README.md

 ## TODO
 1. include stun service with the router for local connections
-1. Think about third party stun services and GDPR
 1. Sharing of one window only, but also restricting input events to that window only.
 Probably want a separate command to remoteVCChost
 1. Consider a shared-key encryption of the router messaging and signalling.
 For full end-to-end encryption through an untrusted router.